feliciaye/wl21-page/index.md

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

+### Content

+Why is this so confusing ~~and am I digging myself into a massive hole~~ :hugs:
+I wish I could learn to code properly

 ### Jekyll Themes

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/feliciaye/wl21-page/settings/pages).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.